AlexanderCaichen/Projects/README.md

 Encoder:
 A python program that allows one to encrypt a string into several variations of the Caesar Cipher and decrypt the string.

+MutationGame:
+A small python-based text game where the player attempts to match a rapidly changing sequence of characters.